RocketMan/zookeeper/PRIVACY.md

 #### Session Cookies

-After a successful Turnstile challenge (or other security check), we store a short-lived session cookie (not persistent) to remember that your browser has been validated.
+After a successful Turnstile challenge (or other security check), we store a short-lived cookie to remember that your browser has been validated.
 This allows you to continue browsing the site without repeating the Turnstile check on every page or action.
-This cookie expires automatically when the session ends.

 This cookie does **not** contain personal information (no name, e-mail, or account data), and is used only for security validation to confirm